skwasjer/Correlate/README.md

 ### Async/sync support

-`CorrelationMananger` provides both a synchronous and asynchronous implementation, and they can be requested from the service provider independently:
+`CorrelationManager` provides both a synchronous and asynchronous implementation, and they can be requested from the service provider independently:

-- ICorrelationManager
+- `ICorrelationManager`
-- IAsyncCorrelationManager
+- `IAsyncCorrelationManager`

 ## ICorrelationIdFactory